-Further, visitors will be asked not to leave the facility with identification/access badge so BB can have an accurate head count of visitors within the building in case of an emergency situation.
-They will also be asked to never loan identification/access badge or access control devices to anyone, even another employee.
+Only authorized personnel will be allowed within access-controlled areas with proper identification/access badge.
+Staff and visitors may only use authorized display methods for badges like a clip or necklace.
+Additionally, visitors will be asked not to leave the facility with identification/access badge so our company can have an accurate head count of visitors within the building in case of an emergency situation.
+They will also be asked to never loan identification/access badge or access control device to anyone, even another employee.
 Identification/access badges should never be left unattended.
 Employees who resign or are terminated will return badges or access control devices.
 Their badge will be deactivated and disposed of.
 All instances of noncompliance or breach of security procedures must be reported to the security manager or security guard on duty immediately.
 A violation of these procedures will result in disciplinary action or termination.